FoneBone94/Agent_R/README.md

        1. Delete the existing shortcut and create a new one from "Agent-R.exe"
        2. Right click on the shortcut to open it, click browse and navigate to "Agent-R.exe"

- Note: If you are installing on ITP's PC's then you will need Mrs. Paulson's credentails to instal the UE4 prerequisites.
+ Note: If you are installing on an ITP PC then you will need Mrs. Paulson's credentails to instal the UE4 prerequisites.

  PATCH NOTES
  -----------